2009-2014 Ford F-150 SuperCrew

 2009 • 2010 • 2011 • 2012 • 2013 • 2014

-In a nutshell: This article is an overview of your F-150 SuperCrew's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your F-150 SuperCrew's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your truck.

 Overview of the Ford F-150 SuperCrew